 Southern Eye Group offers premier LASIK eye surgery performed by our experienced ophthalmologists.
 Learn more about the procedure by continuing

 1. Your ophthalmologist will use a laser to carefully cut and create a thin circular flap in the cornea.

 2. This small flap is then folded back by your ophthalmologist to access the cornea underneath.

 3. Your ophthalmologist will then remove some microscopic corneal tissue to reshape the cornea.
 This is the key step in the eye surgery

 because it will allow light to be more accurately focused on the retina, and therefore improve the patient’s vision.

 4. Different corneal shapes are required depending on each patient’s vision.
 For nearsighted patients, your ophthalmologist will flatten the

 cornea; for farsighted patients, the cornea will become steeper; and for individuals with an astigmatism, the cornea will be smoothed into a

 With every surgical procedure, there are always risks that need to be taken into account.
 When it comes to LASIK eye surgery, remember:

-If you’re interested in improving your vision, please schedule a LASIK eye surgery consultation at our Mobile or Fairhope, AL office.
+If you’re interested in improving your vision, please schedule a LASIK eye surgery consultation at one of our locations.
 One of our skilled and experienced ophthalmologists would be happy to talk through the procedure with you, assess whether it is the correct option for your vision needs, and answer any questions you may have.
 Clearer and better vision could be just around the corner!
-Contact the team at Southern Eye Group of Alabama now!
+Contact the team at Southern Eye Group now!